tanya-somova/jekyll-theme-basically-basic/README.md

 ## Upgrading

-If you're using the Ruby Gem or remote theme versions of Basically Basic, upgrading is fairly painless.
+If you're using the Ruby Gem or remote theme versions of PORTFOLIO, upgrading is fairly painless.

 To check which version you are currently using, view the source of your built